perrybutler/id3taglibrary/README.md

 **Tag mapping**

 Partial tag mapping is already implemented, but the guys over at HydrogenAudio.org have setup a wiki attempting to unify tag mapping across several tag formats.
 This is the closest to a tag mapping standard out there so the lib should support it by implementing it.
+Ideally, one should be able to grab the "Artist" of any file by just calling the wrapper property e.g. mp3.Artist instead of digging through multiple artist frames for a value.

 **Tag writing**